wgedeon/comfyui_play_traversal/README.md

 The main idea is to create a sub-graph (the loop body) that takes care of rendering a batch sequence, one batch at a time.
 All required data must be present as input to the loop body.

-The loop starts with `Play (Start)`, and currently provides the following outputs to the loop body:
+The loop starts with `Play (Start)`, and provides outputs to the loop body:

 passed through from the inputs:

 * the `model`,

 * the `vae`,

+in addition to the Play data construction inputs.

 ### Implementation